- How deep should my pond be?

 This depends on what type of pond you want.
-There are two types of garden ponds: water gardens and Koi ponds.
-A water garden, which is our specialty at Aquatic & Garden Decor, is built to house water plants and goldfish and should be a minimum of 18″ to two feet in depth.
+There are basically two types of garden ponds: water gardens and Koi ponds.
+A water garden, which is our focus at Aquatic & Garden Decor, is built to house water plants and goldfish and should be a minimum of 18″ to two feet in depth.
 In the Cincinnati area, where the winters are typically mild, there is no need to build a water garden deeper than two feet.
 Around the perimeter, you may also want a 10″-12″ deep area, or shelf, for shallow water plants.
 A Koi pond is built especially to house Koi fish and not a wide variety of water plants.
 There are also specific design factors, which should be researched if you are considering a Koi pond.

 Do not install your pond in an area of your yard that naturally holds water.
-Excessive ground water under your pond will cause your liner to float, whether it is a pre-formed or rubber liner pond.
+Excessive ground water under your pond will cause your liner to float, whether it is preformed or rubber liner.

 A minimum of five hours of direct sunlight per day is recommended.
 Most water plants need at least five hours of sun per day, especially those that bloom.

 - Do I need a pump in my pond?

 We recommend having a pump for many reasons.
 Stagnant water attracts egg laying mosquitoes.
 A pump circulating the pond water adds oxygen to the water, which is beneficial to the water plants and fish.
 The sound and appearance of a water feature is a very soothing and attractive element in any pond.

 - Will a pump aerate my pond enough to clear the water?